zubeyranwar/Al-qalam/README.md

 This project is a simplified clone of the popular productivity application, Notion.
 It's designed to replicate some of the core features of Notion, providing a platform where users can create, edit, and organize their notes in a flexible and intuitive interface.

 It uses Convex as the backend, which is a real-time database that allows for instant data updates.
-The application also uses Edgestore, a distributed key-value store, to manage the images and files uploaded by the users.The user authentication is handled by Clerk, a secure and scalable user authentication API.
+The application also uses Edgestore, a distributed key-value store, to manage the images and files uploaded by the users.The user authentication is handled by better-auth, a secure and scalable user authentication API.

 ## Live